 See your doctor immediately if you develop any of the following:

-If you develop sudden pain, redness, swelling, and tenderness in a joint.
+Sudden pain, redness, swelling, and tenderness in a joint.

-If you have pain in the joint following an injury.
+Pain in the joint following an injury.

 How is osteoarthritis diagnosed?

 Your doctor will ask what you are able to do and what makes your pain worse.
 A physical examination will be carried out with close attention to your affected joints.
 There are no specific blood tests for osteoarthritis, but tests may be made to exclude other forms of arthritis.

 X-rays are not needed to diagnose osteoarthritis but can be helpful in some instances.
 X-ray findings are not a good guide to how severe symptoms may become and X-ray findings do not correlate with the amount of pain or impairment someone experiences.

 Treatments for osteoarthritis cannot cure the condition, but can help with:

 maintaining your ability to work or do activities you enjoy

 reducing how often your joints become more inflamed and painful (flares)